Praetorian301/MacOS-DiskImage-Recovery-Tool/README.md

 Brief Summary
 ------------
 A lightweight macOS utility written in Python, this script attempts to unlock macOS disk images (*.sparsebundle, *.dmg, *.sparseimage) using candidate passwords from plain .txt wordlist files.
 It is intended for legitimate data recovery and authorized digital-forensics work when an image’s password has been forgotten.
-The tool automates hdiutil attach attempts, provides a live progress dashboard, and includes helper commands to avoid attach/detach conflicts.
-Depending on wordlist size and your machine, it may recover access in a few hours for small lists, but large wordlists can take much longer.
+The tool automates hdiutil attach attempts, provides a live progress dashboard, and includes helper commands to avoid attach & detach conflicts.
+Depending on wordlist size and your machine, it may recover access in a few hours for small lists, but large wordlists can take longer.

 Process Overview
 --------------------